jt495/IS117-A03/README.md

 - Merge - brings content from one branch into the main branch

-- Merge Conflict -
+- Merge Conflict - event that occurs when **Git** is unable to automatically resolve differences in code between two commits

-- Push - gets a branch of a repository and its committed refs and updates the associated remote repository
+- Push - gets a branch of a **repository** and its committed refs and updates the associated remote repository

-- Pull - fetches a branch and merges it
+- Pull - fetches a **branch** and merges it

-- Remote - repository used to track project that exists elsewhere.
+- Remote - **repository** used to track project that exists elsewhere.
 Can be communicated via fetch, push, or pull

 - Repository - collection of refs